FriendsOfSymfony/FOSHttpCache/doc/caching-proxy.md

 As with the CacheInvalidator, you need to call `flush()` to actually send requests to the backend.

+The CacheInvalidator is configured with an instance of CacheProxyInterface which also implements at least one of PurgeInterface, RefreshInterface, BanInterface.

 * [Purge](#purge)
 * [Ban](#ban)
 * [Refresh](#refresh)